-- Cultural and Recreational Community Land Rebate a maximum rebate of 35% of the general rates payable will be applied to all rateable Recreational Land properties. - Community Benefit Rebate a maximum rebate of 75% of the general rates payable for all rateable Commercial Land or Industrial Land properties that apply and are successful in recognition as Community Benefit Land as defined in Schedule A of the Declaration of Rates, Charges and Rebates as adopted by Council each financial year.
+- Cultural and Recreational Community Land Rebate a maximum rebate of 35% of the general rates payable will be applied to all rateable Recreational Land properties. - Community Benefit Rebate a maximum rebate of 75% of the general rates payable for all rateable Commercial Land or Industrial Land properties that apply and are successful in recognition as Community Benefit Land.